waynodiablo/Oystercard/bookmark_manager/04_setting_up_a_database.md

 In the next few challenges, we are going to:

 - set up a **database**,
-- play with it a bit to understand its structure, and
+- play with it a bit to understand its structure
-- connect it to our Sinatra application.

 > We'll return to building the Bookmark Manager application in [this challenge](./07_interacting_with_postgres_from_ruby.md), a few challenges down the line.
 If you're already comfortable with how Relational Databases work, feel free to skip to that challenge.